rioastamal/workshop-amazon-lightsail-containers/README.md

 ## Feedback

-If you spot an  an error in this workshop, whether it's code, spelling or grammar, please open an Issue or submit a PR.
+If you spot an  error in this workshop, whether it's code, spelling or grammar, please open an Issue or submit a PR.

 ## License